 Dialysis (children)

-If your child qualifies for Medicare due to permanent kidney failure, Part A (Hospital Insurance) and Part B (Medical Insurance) cover different items and services for children’s (pediatric) dialysis.
+Part A (Hospital insurance) and Part B (Medical Insurance) cover different items and services for children’s (pediatric) dialysis if your child is eligible.

 If your child isn't in a hospital, Part B covers these dialysis services: